 A permanent improvements (PI) levy provides funds for ongoing permanent improvements.
 Revenues also can be used to fund specific construction projects.

 A bond levy is a tax.
 The proceeds can only pay off bonds and notes issued by government agencies for permanent improvements.
 Bond issues cannot pay for ongoing maintenance.

 An operating levy raises funds for the operations of the school, including things like salaries, instructional support, utilities, plant operations, computers, extracurricular costs, transportation, and other similar expenditures.
 The portion of these funds that come from our local community come from property or income tax.

-Currently, the district does not have a guaranteed, earmarked revenue stream for capital projects.
-Capital projects are things that have a lifespan of at least five years, such as school buildings, facilities, technology infrastructure, mechanicals (such as HVAC), plumbing, and the like.
+Currently, the district does not have a significant guaranteed, earmarked revenue stream for capital projects.* Capital projects are things that have a lifespan of at least five years, such as school buildings, facilities, technology infrastructure, mechanicals (such as HVAC), plumbing, and the like.

 Each year, the board of education must move money to the capital budget from the operating budget (which pays for things like teacher, support, and administrative salaries; instructional support; pupil support; technology; and transportation.)

 This is not considered a “best practice” for financial management in a district, because it does not allow schools to effectively plan for the future and protect the community’s existing investments in its schools and other facilities.

 The PI levy would provide an ongoing stream of earmarked revenue that would allow the district to more effectively plan and manage an ongoing capital program.

 Such planning is critical in protecting the investments our community already has generously provided to the district in terms of buildings and facilities.